byuflowlab/DynamicStallModels.jl/docs/src/riso_example.md

 The model can now be generated.
 We set `Riso` as the dynamic stall model; `Functional()` as the solve method; and fill the vectors with the airfoil specific constants $A1$, $A2$, $b1$, $b2$, $T_p$, and $T_f$, respective from left to right.

-Then the airfoil can be created by using the `dsm.make_airfoil` function and by passing is the polar, the model, and choosing the Risø separation function `dsm.RSP()`.
+Then the airfoil can be created by using the `dsm.make_airfoil` function and by passing in the polar, the model, and choosing the Risø separation function `dsm.RSP()`.

 ``` julia
 dsmodel = Riso(Functional(), [0.11901046494134122, 0.2964635220443628] , [0.03833505254532422, 1.0129092704149298], [1.2267722555383287, 6.257533490189598])